Sequences

 • Seq.fold_left

-All those are also available for Array, List, and Set and behave essentially the same.
+All of these kinds of higher-order functions are also available for Array, List, and Set and behave essentially the same.
 Observe that there is no fold_right function.
 Since OCaml 4.11, there is something which isn't (yet) available on other types: unfold.
 Here is how it is implemented:

 let rec unfold f x () = match f x with